easemob/easemob-uikit-reactnative/docs/v3/en/qa.en.md

 #### ScrollView from react-native-gesture-handler

 ERROR Error: NativeViewGestureHandler must be used as a descendant of GestureHandlerRootView.
 Otherwise the gestures will not be recognized.
 See https://docs.swmansion.com/react-native-gesture-handler/docs/installation for more details.

+#### yarn vs npm in react-native ?

+For `react-native` developers, `yarn` tool is usually used for management.
+The main basis is as follows:

+1. Use the command recommended by the official website to create an application project.
+The project management configuration uses `yarn` by default.
+You can verify it by creating a project `npx @react-native-community/cli init xxx-app`
+2. Check the help document of the cli recommended by the official website to create an application `npx @react-native-community/cli init --help `
+3. Use the official recommended command to create a library project.
+The project management configuration uses `yarn` by default.
+You can verify it by creating a project `npx create-react-native-library@0.34.3 --react-native-version 0.72.17 react-native-xxx-lib`
+4. After creating a project, some scripts are completed through `yarn`, which may automatically execute actions or behaviors, while `npm` cannot trigger automatic execution.